Employers

-Why Hire a UNH Franklin Pierce School of Law Grad?
+Why Hire a UNH Franklin Pierce School of Law Student or Grad?

 UNH Franklin Pierce has a long-standing commitment to practice-based legal education.
 In the first semester of their first year, students begin learning about and using critical intangible skills such as good judgment, professionalism, networking and mentoring.
 In their second and third years, many students participate in practice-based clinics, the Daniel Webster Scholars program, legal residencies, and certificate programs.
 A broad range of alumni, practitioners, and employers throughout the US mentor the students.